Concussion Protocol 101 guide

 - Parents: it’s important to identify the role of parents in symptom monitoring.
 They also can ensure daily regulation and healthy habits for their children.

-IS THERE A STANDARD CONCUSSION PROTOCOL I CAN FOLLOW?
+ARE THERE STANDARD CONCUSSION PROTOCOL STEPS I CAN FOLLOW

-While concussion protocols differ by setting, most healthcare providers agree on the key elements that should be included in a concussion protocol.
+While concussion protocols differ by setting, most healthcare providers agree on the key concussion protocol steps that should be included.
 Concussion protocol requirements can also differ depending on country, state, or local laws.

 - Concussion definition